 and the set of constraints $F_0$ consisting of

-The first constraint is a key dependency requiring the employee information to be associated with the name.
-The second constraint is a denial constraint requiring no employee of a department to earn more than the manager of the department.
+The first constraint is a key dependency requiring the employee information to be associated with her name.
+The second constraint is a denial constraint requiring that no employee of a department earns more than the manager of the department.